- Are disposable vapes being banned?

 “This group includes 1.2 million people who currently smoke and would benefit from switching to e-cigarettes completely, and a further 744,000 who previously smoked and may be at risk of relapse.”

-Research commissioned by an IBVTA member supports this, finding that if single-use vapes were banned 38% of smokers and recent ex-smokers who are currently using e-cigarettes would either smoke more, switch back to smoking, or resort to purchasing illicit vapes.
+Research commissioned by an IBVTA member supports this, finding that the single-use vapes ban could cause 38% of smokers and recent ex-smokers who are currently using e-cigarettes to either smoke more, switch back to smoking, or resort to purchasing illicit vapes.
 This works out to more than 1 million adult smokers and recent ex-smokers.

 How will the disposable vape ban affect adult vapers in the UK?

-The above research, understandably, leaves advocates such as ourselves concerned about the impact a ban would have on current vapers.
+The above research, understandably, does raise concerns about the impact the ban could have on current vapers.
 93% of Evapo customers report that they have quit or reduced smoking since getting started with a vape kit, and 75% of them point to vaping, including disposables, as a key factor for success in their stop smoking journey.
-However, it also raises concerns that a ban may remove or impact the choices of future vapers, who might no longer see vaping as a viable way to stop smoking.

 The potential to spread misconceptions around vaping

 A disposable vape ban could paint vaping in a negative light, leading to misunderstandings about the reasoning behind the legislation.
-This could reinforce the long-held misconception that vaping is as harmful as smoking.
+It is important that work is done to tackle the the long-held misconception that vaping is as harmful as smoking.
 The 2023 Action on Smoking and Health (ASH) annual survey found that four in ten smokers (39%) in Great Britain now believe vaping is as risky, or more risky, compared with smoking.

 In the same report, ASH reveals that 1.8 million smokers (27%) have never tried vaping despite the fact it’s a very effective quitting aid – and that of those 1.8 million, 43% believe e-cigarettes are as harmful, or more harmful, than smoking.
 What’s more, the 2024 Use of vapes (e-cigarettes) among adults in Great Britain report from ASH, found that misperceptions about the harms of vaping have risen sharply, with half (50%) of adults believing it to be as harmful or more harmful as smoking.
 It suggested that the rise in this misperception could be driven by significant media coverage of injuries to health in the US from products banned in the UK.